Here we collect some materials that are hopefully useful to students interested in the topic, and the quantum research community overall.

 Introduction to Quantum Learning Theory

 I gave a few introductory lectures on quantum learning theory as part of the course Advanced Topics in Quantum Information at ETH Zurich.
-Lecture notes are here (pdf), provided with the help of Jan Seyfried.
+Lecture notes are available here (pdf), provided with the help of Jan Seyfried.

 Teaching at NUS